apache/www-site/content/legal/generative-tooling.md

 Given the above, code generated in whole or in part using AI can be contributed if the contributor ensures that:

-1. The terms and conditions of the generative AI tool do not place any restrictions on use of the output that would be inconsistent with the Open Source Definition (e.g., ChatGPT’s terms are inconsistent).
+1. The terms and conditions of the generative AI tool do not place any restrictions on use of the output that would be inconsistent with the [Open Source Definition](https://opensource.org/osd/).
 2. At least one of the following conditions is met:
     1. The output is not copyrightable subject matter (and would not be even if produced by a human)
     2. No third party materials are included in the output